Highway trees (on council land)

 We maintain approximately 22,000 highway trees, and also any trees within falling distance of the public highway.

 A specially trained arboriculture inspector is employed to manage highway trees.
 This is to ensure a high standard of tree maintenance, and includes periodic inspections of all trees within the borough.
-The aim of the inspection is to establish the condition of the tree and ensure it's healthy, safe, and not causing an obstruction or damage to its surroundings, e.g. properties, footpaths, roads etc.
+The aim of the inspection is to establish the condition of the tree and ensure it's healthy, safe, and not causing an obstruction or damage to its surroundings, for example properties, footpaths, roads etc.

 Overhanging trees (on private property)